Submitty/AnalysisTools/README.md

 * PCRE (tested on version 8.38)
 * Python (tested on version 3.43)

+Optionally, if GNU Indent, Splint, and/or Pylint are installed, they will be incorporated into the build process to check for common stylistic and logical errors.
+It is recommended to install these tools if you wish to make a large contribution.

 ## Building
 Simply run `make` in the repository root.
 This will build a number of executables, described below, to the `bin/` directory.
 In the interest of providing examples that fully express the usage of the tool, each example uses the complete set of available flags.
 However, *every* flag is optional, as a rule.
 Default values can be set at three different levels: at the lowest level of precedence, build-wide values can be set in `include/config.h`.
 Single values in `include/config.h` can be overwritten for a specific executable by setting `CFLAGS` when calling `make`.
 Finally, language-specific values and some other runtime configuration used by `bin/plagiarism` can be modified in `config/plagiarism.json` by default (or by passing the `-c config_file.json` flag to `bin/plagiarism`).